 It is highly recommended that students select a primary mentor by the end of program Year 1.
 All students are required to have selected a primary mentor by the end of Year 2.

 The co-mentor’s role is to provide complementary guidance for the student’s overall course of study as well as career plans and overall professional development.
-Initially, a co-mentor will be assigned to each incoming student based on the student’s scientific interests and will approve the student’s program of study up until the time a primary mentor is identified.
+Initially, a co-mentor will be assigned to each incoming student based on the student’s scientific interests.
 Like the primary mentors, co-mentors could include faculty from any of CWRU’s schools and departments, as well as individuals from the Cleveland Clinic Lerner College of Medicine, MetroHealth Medical Center, University Hospitals, Louis Stokes Veteran’s Administration Medical Center, or with appropriate faculty appointments.
 Both the primary and co-mentor will serve on the student’s dissertation committee, with one functioning as committee chairperson.
 Per School of Graduate Studies’ regulations, the committee chairperson must be a tenured or tenure-track faculty member.
 Qualifications to be a primary or co-mentor in the PhD program consist of the following:

 - Faculty appointment at CWRU.